-[1] Robot chassis power supply interface [2] Power control panel

-[3] Supercapacitor Module

-[4] Capacitor Management Module

-- [5] Capacitor Management Module interface (output, XT30 receptacle) connecting to power control panel - [6] Inspection interface of Capacitor Management Module (output, XT30 receptacle) for Pre-Match Inspection only - [7] Communication interface of Capacitor Management Module (CAN, SM04B-GHS-TB interface) connecting to Power Management Module - [8] Capacitor Management Module interface (input, XT30 plug) connecting to Supercapacitor Module - [9] Chassis output interface of Power Management Module - [10] Power Management Module
+- [1]Robot chassis power supply interface[2]Power control panel - [3] Supercapacitor Module [4] Capacitor Management Module - [5] Capacitor Management Module interface (output, XT30 receptacle) connecting to power control panel - [6] Inspection interface of Capacitor Management Module (output, XT30 receptacle) for Pre-Match Inspection only - [7] Communication interface of Capacitor Management Module (CAN, SM04B-GHS-TB interface) connecting to Power Management Module - [8] Capacitor Management Module interface (input, XT30 plug) connecting to Supercapacitor Module - [9] Chassis output interface of Power Management Module - [10] Power Management Module

-Figure 3-50 Capacitor Management Module Connection
+Figure 3-49 Capacitor Management Module Connection

 - The communication interface of a Capacitor Management Module must be connected to the CAN1 port of the Power Management Module in order to operate normally. - During the Inspection, the current load of the Supercapacitor Module is discharged in order to test the capacitance of the Supercapacitor Module.
 The Inspection steps are as follows: - 1.
 Before Inspection, the team must charge the Supercapacitor Module to its maximum voltage. - 2.
-During the inspection of the supercapacitor, the team must switch the chassis' power supply to the supercapacitor. - 3.
-The inspection staff can measure the energy value of the supercapacitor by connecting an electronic load to the inspection interface of the Capacitor Management Module to carry out discharge measurement.
-From a fully charged state, the capacitor's voltage needs to drop past 1V.
-If the capacitor's voltage drops at an unusually rapid pace, it is deemed to have failed the inspection. - Considering the potential issues that may occur with the current discharge from the supercapacitors of a team's robots, an XT30 receptacle cable of a length of at least 10cm should be used on the inspection interface of the Capacitor Management Module. - The weight limit for the installation of a Supercapacitor Management Module on a robot shall be the weight of one Capacitor Management Module added to the robot's default weight. - S139 Both Standard and Hero Robots must be mounted with Capacitor Management Modules.
-If a robot does not have a Supercapacitor Module, a Capacitor Management Module can be connected to the Power Management Module using a 4-pin cable. - S140 The Capacitor Management Module must be installed on a place easy for the robot to operate, so that it can be operated during the Inspection.
+During the inspection of the supercapacitor, the team must switch the chassis' power supply to the supercapacitor. - The inspection staff can measure the energy value of the supercapacitor by connecting an electronic load to the inspection interface of the Capacitor Management Module to carry out discharge measurement. - S143 From a fully charged state, the capacitor's voltage needs to drop past 1V.
+If the capacitor's voltage drops at an unusually rapid pace, it is deemed to have failed the inspection. - S144 An XT30 receptacle cable of a length of at least 10cm should be attached to the inspection port of the Capacitor Management Module. - S145 Standard, Hero and Sentry Robots must be mounted with Capacitor Management Modules.
+If a robot does not have a Supercapacitor Module, a Capacitor Management Module can be connected to the Power Management Module using a 4-pin cable. - S146 The Capacitor Management Module must be installed on a place easy for the robot to operate, so that it can be operated during the Inspection.